Tūhononga

 LISA REIHANA (Ngāpuhi / Ngāti Hine / Ngāi Tūteauru / Ngāi Tūpoto)

-The constellation of Matariki (the Pleiades star cluster) implies a system of relationships.
-The kupu tūhononga may describe tribal connections or a literal cluster of objects.
+The constellation of Matariki (the Pleiades star cluster) implies a system of close relationships.
+The kupu tūhononga may describe interpersonal connections or a literal cluster of objects.
 It acts as a guiding principle for this collection of artists to celebrate the new year in the Māori calendar.

 Matariki celebrations are now a national celebration, an established marker of time in the national consciousness.
-With the rising of the Matariki star cluster we usher in a new year that is specific to this place.
-In sync with this holiday, we present a group show that considers the sun and whetū (stars), along with their articulation of light and darkness, as a launching pad to observe relationships between the practices of these artists.
-A cluster of connections.
+With the rising of the Matariki star cluster we usher in a new year that is specific to this place and time.
+In sync with this holiday, we present a group show that considers whetū (stars), and celestial navigation, as a thematic to observe relationships between the practices of these artists – a cluster of connections.

 Reuben Paterson and Shane Cotton courtesy of Gow Langsford Gallery.